Cap-go/website/content/blog/in-app-purchases-capacitor.md

 ### ▶️ Configure Products and Entitlements in RevenueCat

 Once your in-app products have been configured in [App Store Connect](https://www.revenuecat.com/docs/ios-products), [Google Play Console](https://www.revenuecat.com/docs/android-products), [Amazon Appstore](https://www.revenuecat.com/docs/amazon-product-setup), or [Stripe](https://www.revenuecat.com/docs/stripe-products), you'll need to copy that configuration into the RevenueCat dashboard.
-RevenueCat uses an Entitlements system to control access to premium features, and Offerings to manage the set of products you offer to customers.
+RevenueCat uses an Entitlements' system to control access to premium features, and Offerings to manage the set of products you offer to customers.

-Entitlements are the level of access that a customer is "entitled" to after purchasing a specific product, and Offerings is a simple way for you to organize the in-app products you wish to "offer" on your paywall and configure them remotely.
-RevenueCat **recommend** utilizing these features to simplify your code and enable you to change products without releasing an app update.
+Entitlements are the level of access that a customer is “entitled” to after purchasing a specific product.
+Offerings are a simple way for you to organize the in-app products you wish to “offer” on your paywall and configure them remotely.
+RevenueCat **recommends** utilizing these features to simplify your code and enable you to change products without releasing an app update.

 See [Configuring Products](https://www.revenuecat.com/docs/entitlements) to set up your products and then organize them into Offerings or Entitlements.